git-rijan/Path_Prediction_NN_and_Error_analysis/README.md

 # Thesis_part_2
-Neural netowrk and error analysis
+Neural network,error analysis and optimisation of parameters of Neural Network